mhausenblas/howtoq.help/use-cases/qbusiness.md

 ---
-title: Use Cases for Amazon Q Business
+title: Amazon Q Business
 layout: default
 parent: Use Cases
 nav_order: 2
 description: "How to Q: Use Cases for Amazon Q Business"
 ---

+# Use Cases for Amazon Q Business

 ## Business Operations